phseiff/github-cards/README.md

 # Unofficial GitHub Cards - without google analytics!

-This is a fork of the Unofficial Github Cards project, which adds thw following two game changers:
+This is a fork of the Unofficial Github Cards project, which adds the following two game changers:

 1. The original Unofficial Github Cards uses Google Analytics (though I myself don't know why), which some people might consider complicated.